-- Natural disasters such as earthquakes and floods that can severely damage equipment
+Natural disasters such as earthquakes and floods that can severely damage equipment

-- User error where an employee has accidentally moved or deleted files
+User error where an employee has accidentally moved or deleted files

-- Software failure where a patch or update causes system instability
+Software failure where a patch or update causes system instability

-Cloud backups are being automatically backed up off-site for peace of mind.
-ProSouth partner with several different cloud backup service providers and offers a range of solutions.
-We provide off-site cloud backups that are hosted within New Zealand and also off-shore.
-For cloud backups to work efficiently we recommend that you have fibre or at least a VDSL internet connection.
+These backups are programmed to automatically back up to the cloud.
+This means the copy is securely stored off-site and easily accessible if your physical premises are affected.
+ProSouth has partnered with several different cloud backup service providers and can offer a range of solutions.
+We offer offsite cloud backups that are hosted within New Zealand or offshore.
+In order for cloud backups to work efficiently, we recommend that you have Fibre or at least a VDSL internet connection.

 We tailor the cloud-based backup solution to each customers requirements.
 The advantage of cloud backups is there is no large up-front cost, and the backup system is managed remotely, ensuring data is being saved correctly.